easonlcheng/easonlcheng.github.com/index.md

 ## Selected Publications:
 (**#** corresponding author; **IF**, Impact Factor)

+* Xueyan Liu1, Yong Xu2, Ran Wang3, Sheng Liu1,4, Jun Wang1,4, YongLun Luo4,5, Kwong-Sak Leung3, and **Lixin Cheng1#**.
+A network-based algorithm for the identification of moonlighting non-coding RNAs and its application in sepsis. ***Briefings in Bioinformatics, 2019.
+(IF=9.1)***

 * Jun Wang, Xiuqing Zhang, **Lixin Cheng#**, Yonglun Luo#.
 An overview and metanalysis of Machine and Deep Learning-Based CRISPR gRNADesign Tools. ***RNA Biology, 2019.
 (IF=5.5)***

 * Jun Wang, Xi Xiang, Lars Bolund, Xiuqing Zhang, **Lixin Cheng#**, Yonglun Luo#.
 GNL-Scorer: A generalized model for predicting CRISPR on-target activity by machine learning and featurization. ***Journal of Molecular Cell Biology, 2019.
 (IF=4.7, in revision)***